crosshj/experiments/bartok/.NOTES/_scratch.md

 	- architect stage of some project
 	- emulate kubernetes, explore kubernetes pattern
 	- services with central config service pattern
-	- scrape a bunch of sites and do wizardry
+	- scrape a bunch of sites and do wizardry (data composition & representation)